 The Roadmap board is an interactive visualization of your plans that you can share with colleagues across the organization.
 Here you can create different roadmaps for different audiences and they'll all automatically remain up-to-date.

-Configure your Roadmap
+Create your Roadmap

 Each roadmap can be configured to group features by when they'll be released or their current status.
-New timeline roadmaps can be enabled by admins in Labs (see below).

 To get started, select Add new roadmap.